 - When you’re ready to add color, spoon a selected amount of white royal icing to a bowl or dish, add the gel color along with a bit of water and stir well until the color is uniform.

-For additional red, white, and blue patriotic recipes, please click on the following titles for;
+For more red, white, and blue patriotic recipes:

 - Red, White, and Blue Sugared Cherries